Slushi-Github/hxCompileU/README.md

 - [HxU_SDL_FontCache](https://github.com/Haxe-WiiU/HxU_SDL_FontCache): SDL_FontCache @:native bindings for Haxe to do homebrew on Wii U.
 - [HxU_Jansson](https://github.com/Haxe-WiiU/HxU_Jansson): Jansson @:native bindings for Haxe to do homebrew on Wii U.
 - [HxU_Vorbis](https://github.com/Haxe-WiiU/HxU_Vorbis): Vorbis @:native bindings for Haxe to do homebrew on Wii U.

-- [Leafy Engine](https://github.com/Slushi-Github/leafyEngine): A 2D engine for the Wii U made with Haxe.
+- [Leafy Engine](https://github.com/Slushi-Github/leafyEngine): A 2D engine for the Wii U made with Haxe and based on [HaxeFilxel](http://haxeflixel.com/).

 ## How?
 The magic really comes from [reflaxe.CPP](https://github.com/SomeRanDev/reflaxe.CPP), being an alternative to [HXCPP](https://github.com/HaxeFoundation/hxcpp) when you want to compile Haxe to C++.